 The hostel we stayed at in Kaikoura is worthy of a mention because it was probably our favourite place to stay in on the road trip.
 Mike, the owner, is a super friendly guy who made us feel very welcome.
 His hostel is clean, has a big living space and kitchen and we felt it was good value for money.
 Roobs’s favourite aspect of the hostel was the hostel cat, Tuli!
 Sky Hi Hostel is a lovely place to stay: www.skyhi.nz

 A short 2-hour drive from Kaikoura and you arrive at the little alpine town of Hanmer Springs.
-The town has a really European feel and is most famous for its thermal pools and spa.
-We went there and had a great time.
+The town has a really European feel and is most famous for the Hanmer Springs pools and thermal spa.

 There are lots of different pools and spas outside and most of them are suitable for kids.
 There is a big swimming area, some really big slides and also a splash park.
-We had a great time there.
-Unfortunately, we weren’t able to take any photos but here their website: hanmersprings.co.nz
+It’s a great place for families.
+Unfortunately, we weren’t able to take any photos but here is their website: hanmersprings.co.nz

-We also went on a mountain bike ride – lots of places you can hire bikes in the town, and played a round of mini golf.
+We also went on a mountain bike ride – there are lots of places you can hire bikes in the town.
+And we played a round of mini golf.
 Hanmer Springs is a sweet, little town to stop in and is well placed for crossing from east to west.

 From there we drove to Greymouth.
 We spent a few days there and got a family room in a hostel.
 Greymouth is an old industrial town.
 It is much bigger than Hanmer Springs and Kaikoura so we were able to get to big supermarkets again.
 For us being in Greymouth was a bit of a rest stop.
 Dan needed to spend some time on work (Greymouth library is awesome by the way and a great place to work!).
 The hostel had a lovely dog, some ponies and a piano so Roobs was well entertained.
 She also got to play with the hostel owners 2 children.